 Georgia is reviewing existing legislation and tracking expenditures to secure sustainable financing for its national immunization program.
-Sabin’s Sustainable Immunization Financing (SIF) Program began working in Georgia in July 2014.
+Sabin’s Sustainable Immunization Financing (SIF) Program worked with officials in Georgia from 2014 to 2018.

 Immunization Program Structure